"Busy" is not a word in my vocabulary

 "My mental health was slipping this week and I needed time to decompress and catch back up with myself."

 The second half of my original statement is that "busy" is a terrible catch-all word.
 It casts blame instead of being brave.
 If you put your children first or need time to work on your mental health, but you're too afraid to actually say those things for fear of being fired or judged: that's on society, not you.
 I'm here for you.

 If your reason for being busy is due to your integrity and work/life balance as a person, then I honor you and would love to hear all about it and how I can support you with a better schedule that makes you feel more comfortable.
 If your reason for being busy is that you are Type A and need to take everything on but don't actually have time for the things you sign up for, then we need to talk about Work/Life balance and how to delegate.

 "Busy" is a word like "just" or "very."
 It has no meaning any more.
-Also: We're ALL busy.
-I didn't mention that concept in this article much because it should be obvious.
-I'm a freelancer and I constantly juggle anywhere from 5-10 clients.
-You want busy?
-I also work with a few moms who have three children, their own company, and another part-time job.
+We're ALL busy.
+I'm a freelancer and I constantly juggle 5-10 clients.
+I also work with a few moms who have three children, their own company, and another part-time job - now that's busy!

 It's time to start digging deep into balance and not leaning on "busy" as an excuse for anything - especially when it comes to working with others.
 A successful work/life balance and successful delegation will always result in "busy" leaving your vocabulary.